- Dr Alex Deagon

 - Using Christian Theology and Philosophy to Construct a Jurisprudence of Truth (Confirmation Paper), given at the Emerging Scholars Colloquium, Griffith Law School, Griffith University, Gold Coast, February 2013.

-Alex is coordinator and designer of Theories of Law, and coordinator and designer of Evidence.
-He also teaches into Constitutional Law, and has taught in the Masters unit Legal Research Methodologies as well as other undergraduate law units.
+Alex currently teaches Theories of Law, Constitutional Law, and Evidence.
+He has taught previously in the Masters unit Legal Research Methodologies as well as other undergraduate law units.